 – Cynthia LaJambe

 However, it is worth noting that some rare individuals do seem to function fine with fewer than 6.5 hours’ sleep each night.
-There is evidence that this might be due to a rare genetic mutation, so it is probably not something that someone can train themselves to achieve.
+There is

 Generally, experts recommend people avoid naps to ensure a better night’s sleep.
 However, if someone has missed out on sleep during previous nights, a tactical nap can help repay some of the accrued sleep debt.

 Around 20 minutes is a good nap length.
 This gives the body ample time to recharge.
 People who sleep much longer than this could mean they descend into a deep sleep, and once awake, they feel groggy.